sumnerevans/sumnerevans.com/content/posts/programming/2021-advent-of-code/index.md

 I somehow managed to retake third place tonight.
 At 1808 I'm miles behind Colin (1950) and Kelly (1932), and only a point ahead of Sam Sartor (1807) now.
-Adam is at 1725, and Ryan is in 6th place with 1714, hewever he hasn't solved day 19 or day 22 part 2 yet, so if he does that, he'll jump back above me to third place.
+Adam is at 1725, and Ryan is in 6th place with 1714, however he hasn't solved day 19 or day 22 part 2 yet, so if he does that, he'll jump back above me to third place.
 Dorian (1619), Jordan (1501), Jack (1418), and restitux (1396) round out the top ten going in to day 23.